JohnFu11er/IT-journey/_posts/2020-08-05-Ansible Variables.markdown

 <h1><b>Assigning variables in a playbook</h1></b>
 Variables are created by defining their name and value under the section of your playbook named "vars:"
+Varibles are then called with the name of the variable encapsulated with double curly-braces "{{" variable_name "}}"

 {% highlight yaml %}
 ---